Floorplan Restoration by Structure Hallucinating Transformer Cascades: Related Work

-Given two RGBD images with little to no visual overlaps, relative pose estimation is possible by inferring and aligning complete scene structures~\cite{yang2019extreme}.
-Partial indoor scene models are registered by connecting room-layout estimations to complete a floorplan~\cite{lin2019floorplan}.
-Extreme structure from motion (SfM) algorithm estimates the camera poses of panorama images with little to no visual overlaps by learning spatial arrangements of architectural components (e.g., bedrooms, kitchens, entrances, and doors)~\cite{shabani2021extreme}.
-Instead of camera pose estimation, this paper tackles an ``extreme floorplan reconstruction'', whose problem is to take incomplete floorplan reconstruction (either inferred or manually curated from posed panorama images) and infer a complete floorplan including invisible rooms and doors.
+\mysubsubsection{Extreme pose estimation} Given two RGB-D images with little to no visual overlaps, relative pose estimation is possible by inferring and aligning complete scene structures~\cite{yang2019extreme}.
+Room-layout estimations are registered to complete a floorplan~\cite{lin2019floorplan}.
+Extreme structure from motion (SfM) algorithm estimates the camera poses of panorama images with little to no visual overlaps by learning spatial arrangements of architectural components~\cite{shabani2021extreme, hosseini2023puzzlefusion}.
+Instead of camera pose estimation, this paper takes aligned panorama images as a partial floorplan model and reconstructs a complete floorplan, including invisible rooms and doors.